BlueBrain/dir-content-diff/README.md

 }
 ```

-And last but not least, it's possible to use regular expressions to associate specific arguments to
+Another possibility is to use regular expressions to associate specific arguments to
 a set of files:

 ```python